wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/4-configure-operator-connect.md

 There is no technical setup, SBC setup, or anything equipment related, as Operator Connect carriers are already directly network connected with Microsoft.
 This makes it much simpler to engage with carriers and order/assign numbers.

-Operator connect allows you to maintain existing telco operator relationships as well as make new ones easily for specific countries you require phone numbers in.
+Operator connect allows you to maintain existing telco operator relationships as well as make new ones easily for specific countries/regions you require phone numbers in.

 > [!NOTE]
-> Note, you can have more than one operator concurrently for different users or countries, or even the same country.
+> Note, you can have more than one operator concurrently for different users or countries/regions, or even the same country/region.
 There is no limit to the number of operators you can have.

 ## Connector to an Operator

 The first step on your operator connect journey is to select your operator.
 The Teams Admin Center makes this easy.
 Under Voice, on the left menu, there is an Operators tab that shows all currently available operators (the list will continue to expand as new operators are added).

-You may want to pick an operator you already know and use, or, if you wish to find out which operators can serve the country or countries you need, you can use Teams Admin Center to filter the All Operators tab by country and capability.
+You may want to pick an operator you already know and use, or, if you wish to find out which operators can serve the countries/regions you need, you can use Teams Admin Center to filter the All Operators tab by country/region and capability.
 The following picture shows several available Operators for different regions:

 ![Operator Connect in the Teams Admin Center](../media/operator-connect-setting.png)

-To configure an Operator Connect operator, firstly select an operator.
+To configure an Operator Connect operator, firstly select an operator:

-- Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

-- Select **Voice** and **Operators.**
+1. Select **Voice** and **Operators.**

-- You will see a list of operators to choose from.
+1. You will see a list of operators to choose from.
 For each operator, there is an "Offer Details" link that links to their site.
 Operators define their commercial models and packages, and other add-on services, so it is worth checking out the different options.

-- Select the **operator** you wish to enable.
+1. Select the **operator** you wish to enable.

-- Select the **regions** you are interested in procuring numbers.
+1. Select the **regions** you are interested in procuring numbers.

-- Tick the boxes to agree that the **operator can contact me** and that you **accept the data transfer notice**, which allows Microsoft to share select information with the carrier for the provisioning, use, and technical troubleshooting of the service.
+1. Tick the boxes to agree that the **operator can contact me** and that you **accept the data transfer notice**, which allows Microsoft to share select information with the carrier for the provisioning, use, and technical troubleshooting of the service.

 After performing the described steps, you have indicated you wish to sign up with an operator.